BryanHuet/docker-personal-project/README.md

-# CakePHP App with HAProxy and PostgreSQL
+# Docker Project Template

-This project sets up a CakePHP application with HAProxy as a reverse proxy.
+This project sets up a CakePHP application, Prefect workflow, Mariadb Database and PhpMyAdmin interface with HAProxy as a reverse proxy.
 The setup uses Docker for containerization and Docker Compose for orchestration.

 ## Prerequisites